realog32/grunt-init-phonegap/README.md

 $ grunt jasmine
 ```

-This will run the Jasmine tests in the test/jasmine/specs directory.
+This will run the Jasmine tests in the assets/www/specs directory of each supported operating system.
 Please refer to [grunt-contrib-jasmine][Jasmine] plugin for configuration options.

 ## Support